sjkwak/azure-docs/articles/event-hubs/event-hubs-dedicated-overview.md

 #### Single-tenancy guarantees capacity for better performance

-A Dedicated cluster guarantees capacity at full scale, and can ingress up to gigabytes of streaming data with fully durable storage and sub-second latency to accommodate any burst in traffic.
+A Dedicated cluster guarantees capacity at full scale and the cluster can ingress more than gigabytes of streaming data with fully durable storage and sub-second latency to accommodate any burst in traffic.

 #### Inclusive and exclusive access to features
 The Dedicated offering includes features like Capture at no additional cost, as well as exclusive access to upcoming features like BYOK.
 The service also manages load balancing, OS updates, security patches and partitioning for the customer, so that you can spend less time on infrastructure maintenance and more time on building client-side features.